 "I know, right?"
 Laura said.
 "And the Great Wall of China is a spaceship?
 Puh-lease!
 I'd buy an Egyptian Pyramid spaceship, just about.
 But the Great Wall?
 That's just stupid."

 "It was like bad fantasy novel, written by an idiot."

 For a second, both Laura and Bruce crumpled up their faces in deep thought.
-For a long moment, they were lost in deep consideration, but they seemed to reach the same conclusion simultaneously, and they shook their heads.
+For a long moment, they were lost in deep consideration.
+They seemed to reach the same conclusion simultaneously and shook their heads.